CIT heists: Senzo Mchunu celebrates cops as they bust CIT suspects in EC

 What did minister Mchunu say?

-Mchunu saluted the efforts of the police and expressed his concern about the spate of CITs in the country.
+Police Minister Senzo Mchunu saluted the efforts of the police to arrest the suspects and expressed his concern about the spate of CITs in the country.
 He also noted that the extent to which the suspects were armed was alarming and concerning.

 "The ministry, in collaboration with law enforcement agencies, is committed to dismantling these criminal networks and ensuring that those responsible for these dangerous acts face the full force of the law," he said.